 Clean that puppy.
 Winter roads and rain mean your bike takes a beating.
 Clean all moving parts after each ride and don’t be shy with the lubrication.
 Show that baby some love or your chain won’t make it to see next Spring.

 Final one is you.
 Take a long hard look at your wardrobe and consider do you have everything for cold and wet days.
 Don’t forget areas such as your neck and head.
 Under that helmet in December can be a pretty chilly place.
+Use these tips for preparing your road bike for winter and the chore of winter may not be so bad.

 About the author – Billy is the founder of Trivelo Bikes and a lover of the sun but continues to try and supplement the turbo trainer with winter rides resisting hibernation.